yxG1005/Weight_Prediction/README.md

 Please download and unzip the DietDiary dataset to your directory, and update the *--image_root* argument in `run_longExp.py` to your image path.

 ### 3. Training and Evaluation
 We provide implementation of *NLienar/iTransformer/PatchTST* under the folder `./RUN_SH/`.
 You can reproduce the results as the following examples.
+Logs will be stored in `logs/`.
+Prediction results wiil be stored in `results/`.

 To train and evaluate the baseline *iTransformer* model:
 ```python